 Visits to the Court of Justice are restricted to the Court terms and take place on working days between 8 a.m. and 5.30 p.m.

 For individual visits or tours, please refer to the relevant page.

 Visits organised by the Seminars and Visits Unit are free of charge and take place in all official languages of the European Union.

-Seminars lasting several days and offering programmes more closely tailored to the interests of the participants can be arranged at the request of groups of legal practitioners.
+Seminars lasting one or two days and proposing programs more closely tailored to the interests of participants can be arranged at the request of a group of judges.

 Once the request has been made, you will be able to log on to your personal profile and:

 If you encounter any problems when using the My Visit application, you can consult the online user handbook by clicking on ‘?’ or use the contact form - ‘organised visits’ section.